drush-ops/drush/README.txt

 REQUIREMENTS
 ------------
-This version of drush is designed for Drupal 6.x running on a Unix/Linux platform.

 * To use drush from the command line, you'll need a CLI-mode capable PHP binary.
 The minimum required PHP version is 5.2.
 * drush should also run on Windows, however, drush modules might make use of